-The proposed site was located in the Lloyd Creek area in Homfray Channel, Desolation Sound.
+The proposed site is located in the Lloyd Creek area in Homfray Channel, Desolation Sound.
 The maps below highlight the approximate area of the proposed gravel pit.

-Why was Save Desolation Sound in opposition of the gravel pit?
+Why is Save Desolation Sound in opposition of the gravel pit?

-- Negatively impacted the natural beauty and peaceful atmosphere of Desolation Sound by potentially impacting the natural typography of the land, waterbodies and native vegetation and wildlife.
+- Negatively impact the natural beauty and peaceful atmosphere of Desolation Sound by potentially impacting the natural typography of the land, waterbodies, native vegetation, and wildlife.

-- Negatively impacted tourism and recreation to the Desolation Sound area, and the neighbouring Desolation Sound Marine Provincial Park.
+- Negatively impact tourism and recreation to the Desolation Sound area, and the neighbouring Desolation Sound Marine Provincial Park.
 Operating activities will be clearly and directly visible from Prideaux Haven, one of B.C.’s premiere natural tourist boating destinations.
-Operating activities could have also generated increased road, air and marine traffic that is both unsightly and loud, and potentially a burden on the natural environment and tourism industry.
+Operating activities could also generate increased road, air, and marine traffic that is unsightly, loud, and potentially a burden on the natural environment and tourism industry.

 While Save Desolation Sound understands the need for resource development, we do not believe we should sacrifice this pristine area.